Shetland: Farming and textiles

 Farming is mostly concerned with the raising of Shetland sheep, known for their unusually fine wool.
 Knitwear is important both to the economy and culture of Shetland, and the Fair Isle design is well known.
-However, the industry faces challenges due to plagiarism of the word "Shetland" by manufacturers operating elsewhere, and a certification trademark, "The Shetland Lady", has been registered.
+However, the industry faces challenges due to plagiarism of the word "Shetland" by manufacturers operating elsewhere; a certification trademark, "The Shetland Lady", has been registered.

 Crofting, the farming of small plots of land on a legally restricted tenancy basis, is still practised and is viewed as a key Shetland tradition as well as an important source of income.
 Crops raised include oats and barley; however, the cold, windswept islands make for a harsh environment for most plants.